cisagov/ScubaGear/README.md

 - Power Platform has a [hardcoded expectation](https://github.com/microsoft/Microsoft365DSC/issues/2781) that the certificate is located in `Cert:\CurrentUser\My`.
 - MS Graph has an expectation that the certificate at least be located in one of the local client's certificate store(s).

 > **Notes**: Only authentication via `CertificateThumbprint` is currently supported.
-We will also be supporting automated app registration in a later release.
+We will be supporting automated app registration in a later release.

 ## Architecture
 ![SCuBA Architecture diagram](/images/scuba-architecture.png)